 I was first introduced to Cockapoos in 2005 when friends of mine, whose son has a dog hair allergy, asked for my assistance in their search to identify a non-shedding puppy.
 After going down the usual route of Kennel Club Registered Poodles, Bichon Frise, etc., I stumbled across the Cockapoo.
 And so the quest began…We went to view a couple of litters and whilst the puppies were all adorable (which puppy isn’t!), they really did not fit with my ideal of a traditional Cockapoo, in fact, they were very different to the endearing little dogs I’d seen in pictures on the internet.
 After much deliberation, I decided to ‘breed my own’ and so mated my pet Cocker Spaniel bitch to a Miniature Poodle- this was the start of my Cockapoo breeding programme and we had six in our very first litter; my friend had one, we kept one, and the others were in extremely high demand.

-Although my first litter was intended to be a ‘one off’ the popularity of my puppies went from strength to strength, so much so that I decided to retire from breeding my Collies and Terriers in order to devote my time and resources into establishing my Cockapoo breeding programme.
+Although my first litter was intended to be a ‘one off’ the popularity of my puppies went from strength to strength, so much so that I decided to retire from breeding my other dogs, in order to devote my time and resources into establishing my Cockapoo breeding programme.
 To the best of my knowledge, I was the first breeder of Cockapoos in Scotland.

 Due to the success of my Cockapoos and coupled with the fact that I have had Cavaliers around in my family since I was a young child, it was only a natural progression that I should venture into trying a Cavalier and Poodle hybrid.
 The results were remarkable and I have found this to be a very successful combination which has grown greatly in popularity since the arrival of my first ever litter.
 Cavapoos are adorable and bring to the forefront the fantastic temperament of the Cavalier, but without the breed associated health problems.